awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

    -----END CERTIFICATE-----
    ```

-   You can use OpenSSL to view and verify the contents of the certificate:
+   You can use OpenSSL to view and verify the contents of the certificate\.

    ```
    openssl x509 -in cert.pem -text -noout
    ```

-   This yields output similar to the following:
+   This yields output similar to the following\.

    ```
    Certificate: